View Rosalie Beaty's Obituary on HeraldOnline.com and share memories

 Rosalie delighted in her family.
 She looked forward to family gatherings, and special occasions to celebrate, or time with individual family members, sharing a bottled Coke or hot tea and some cheese rings.
 She attended many sporting events, and performances of her grandchildren and great-grandchildren.
 She remembered family birthdays and anniversaries with cards and special mementoes.
 Her church and the music community in Rock Hill provided her with many friends and acquaintances.
 Music was an important part of her life and gave her great enjoyment and comfort.
 Rosalie enjoyed her teaching years and took great interest in her students for many years after they left her classroom.
 She will also be remembered for her fierce independence, sharp mind, amazing memory, loyalty, and attention to detail.
 Rosalie will most be remembered for her commitment and discipleship to her faith.

-Surviving are her son, Dr. Robert M. Beaty (Gita Velu) of Silver Spring, MD; her daughter, Cathy Rose Beaty (Marion) Hicklin of Rock Hill, SC; her grandchildren, Catherine (Freddy) Faircloth of Rock Hill, SC, Anna (Robert) Benson of Statesboro, GA, Beth (Philip) Land of Greenville, SC, Cpl.
-John Hicklin of Camp Pendleton and Sarah Hicklin of New York, NY; and eight great-grandchildren.
+Surviving are her son, Dr. Robert M. Beaty (Gita Velu) of Silver Spring, MD; her daughter, Cathy Rose Beaty (Marion) Hicklin of Rock Hill, SC; her grandchildren, Catherine (Freddy) Faircloth, of Rock Hill, SC, Dr. Anna (Robert) Benson of Statesboro, GA, Beth (Philip) Land of Greenville, SC, Cpl.
+John Hicklin of Camp Pendleton, and Sarah Hicklin of New York, NY; and eight great-grandchildren.

 The family would like to thank the many caregivers who assisted them during their time of need.